 “I’ve broken my jaw and damaged my C6 & C7 neck vertebrae.
-Rugby players take a lot of impact, so they’re not always 100% on form.
+Rugby players take a lot of impacts, so they’re not always 100% on form.
 If you suffer an injury, you’ll naturally see a decrease in performance.”

 Matt worked with his professional Strength & Conditioning Coach through cardio, indoor and outdoor conditioning and SAQ (Speed, Agility & Quickness) training.
-This involved a focus on co-ordination, footwork, short sprints and techniques to produce a higher power input.
+This involved a focus on coordination, footwork, short sprints and techniques to produce a higher power input.

-“It’s all about activating your fast twitch muscle fibres to help push the body’s response rate and enable quicker reactions.”
+“It’s all about activating your fast-twitch muscle fibres to help push the body’s response rate and enable quicker reactions.”

 Compared to the guidance of a less specialist fitness professional or more mainstream Personal Trainer, Matt tells us he couldn’t have achieved his performance successes without the guidance of his Strength Coach.

-“My performance improved massively, and that was down to the expert led coaching and constant assessment of my strength and agility.
+“My performance improved massively, and that was down to the expert-led coaching and constant assessment of my strength and agility.
 I couldn’t have achieved the levels of physical strength I did without my coach.”

 After the team’s head coach, the next most crucial member of a sports team is the strength coach.
 If you have your sights set on something more ambitious, and fancy yourself as a trainer to a professional sports team, our Strength and Conditioning Specialist Course provides the knowledge and training to cut above the traditional personal trainer skill set.
-We delve down into the bio-mechanical analysis of athletes, physiological training needs analysis and plyometric to outline how they can be used together to improve sports related performance.
+We delve down into the bio-mechanical analysis of athletes, physiological training needs analysis and plyometric to outline how they can be used together to improve sports-related performance.

 So if you’re after more than the offerings of the gym floor, speak to the team about our Strength and Conditioning Coach course, and give your professional CV a boost!